ethereum/ethereum-org-website/src/content/eth2/get-involved/index.md

 ## Attacknets 🤺

-If you're a white-hat hacker you can help out by trying to bring down these purpose-made attacknets.
+If you're a white-hat hacker you can help out by trying to bring down purpose-made attacknets.
 They are four-node versions of the Lighthouse and Prysm clients.

 [Read the rules and reporting process](https://github.com/ethereum/public-attacknets)